Ronan & Erwan Bouroullec, 2011

 Motifs drawn from nature have played an important role in interior furnishings since the earliest examples known to us, and natural forms and structures have also been a recurring theme in the work of Ronan and Erwan Bouroullec.
 L'Oiseau, an avian figure of archaic simplicity, is reminiscent of the unpretentious artefacts of Nordic folk art.
 Its sleek form attractively enriches contemporary interiors without the cuteness or even tackiness so commonly associated with animal figures.

-L'Oiseau is available as a wooden bird made of milled maple and sanded to a smooth finish, or as a ceramic figure in a choice of colours.
-Considerable craftsmanship goes into the fabrication of each piece, making it a unique object with individual characteristics.
+L'Oiseau is available as a wooden bird made of milled maple and sanded to a smooth finish, as a ceramic figure with uniquely handcrafted characteristics, glazed in a choice of colours, or as an object cut and milled from cork, a lightweight material with a soft pleasant feel.

 How L'Oiseau Is Made in Ceramic

 The decorative ceramic figure L'Oiseau is hand crafted in a process requiring several different steps.
 The film provides a brief insight into the complex fabrication of this accessory designed by Ronan and Erwan Bouroullec.